ryanSN/winmoji/CONTRIBUTING.md

 1. All pull requests should be made to the master branch.
 2. Always make sure all the tests are passing before sending a pull request.

+## Releases

+Declaring formal releases remains the prerogative of the project maintainer.

 ## Developer Certificate of Origin 1.0